 The Seq&Treat project brings latest diagnostic technology to low- and middle-income countries

-In 2017, only a quarter of the estimated 558,000 people with drug-resistant TB started treatment, and less than 14 percent were cured.
+In 2018, less than 40% of the estimated 500,000 people with drug-resistant TB were diagnosed, only a quarter of them started treatment, and less than 14 percent were cured.

 The three-year Seq&Treat project seeks to lay the groundwork to connect that new technology with those who need it most.
 The participating countries are Brazil, China, Georgia, India and South Africa.